 For follow-up activities to use after reading the novel, I’ve found it useful to go back to these same skills to tie it all together, so in my novel studies, I include usually two activities on characterization, two on inferences, and two on vocabulary that apply to the novel as a whole.
 The following example is also about CRASH.

-I’ve also created some activities specific to a particular novel, such as a plot diagram activity for Number the Stars and an activity about metaphors in SCHOOLED.
-You’ll find these as freebies in the Novel Study Section of my TPT store.
+In addition to novel studies, I’ve also created some free activities specific to particular novels, such as a plot diagram activity for Number the Stars and an activity about metaphors in SCHOOLED.
+You’ll find these freebies in the Novel Study Section of my TPT store.

 Related Posts, Pins, and Products: